Teriks/giftoa/README.md

 * gcc or compatible compiler, you can specify the compiler with `-cc` or `--compiler`
 * Python 3.x
-* graphicsmagick
+* ImageMagick
 * jp2a
 * libncurses-dev development package for your distro

-`sudo apt-get install gcc python3 graphicsmagick jp2a libncurses-dev`
+`sudo apt-get install gcc python3 ImageMagick jp2a libncurses-dev`

 On debian based distributions.